 IIoT unlocks almost infinite possibilities.
-This can make it difficult to choose a project, identify the components necessary to execute it, and make sure it’s immediately valuable to your organization.
+This can make it difficult to choose a project, identify the components necessary to execute it and make sure it’s immediately valuable to your organization.
 An IIoT kit can help supply all of the components needed for the project.
-With generic projects it can help by by providing a gateway to connect to existing connected devices, or supply a set of sensors with applications in most factory settings.
+With generic projects, it can help by providing a gateway to connect to existing connected devices or supply a set of sensors with applications in most factory settings.

 Deploying your first IIoT kit should take minutes to hours, with a time-to-value in days–versus the month-long time span of traditional process improvement projects and initiatives.

 Somewhere around 84% of digital transformation projects fail.
 IIoT kits can support a smaller scope proof of concept.
 This helps the project lead figure out what is fully required to set the project up, the tools they need to make it possible, and the value it provides.

 Information from this project arms the manufacturer with information on the ROI they expect from the project as well as the true cost of implementation.
 This ensures they’re prepared to run a successful digital transformation project at a sustainable pace and cost.